russmatney/angular-crud-example/README.md

 > As a user, I want to delete a Unicorn.

-AngularJS provides a number of tools for handling interactions with RESTful APIs, and parallels to these stories show up in countless business-related apps.
+AngularJS provides a number of tools for handling interactions with RESTful APIs, and parallels to these stories show up in every business-related app.

+In this repo, I want to build one method of handling CRUD via an Angular front-end.

+##Structure

+###UnicornResource

+###UnicornService

+###UnicornController

+###Display and Edit Unicorn Directive(s)